robocorp/template-extended-producer-consumer/README.md

 3. The same applies for the 3rd (optional) task, where a report is generated with all the results obtained through the 2nd task.

-Please go through the robot code and read the `[Documentation]` and comment section for each of the tasks/keywords for understanding the details.
+Please go through the robot code and read the `[Documentation]` and comment sections for each of the tasks/keywords in order to understand the details.

 ## Learn more